A profile picture of John

 I'm proficient with:

-I currently work as a software engineer at Prime Trust, a fintech company building out the future of financial infrastructure, defined by digital assets.
-Some highlights of my time working at Prime Trust since Jan 31, 2022 are:
+Before I worked for DeepL, I worked as a software engineer at Prime Trust (now defunct), a fintech company building out the future of financial infrastructure, defined by digital assets.
+Some highlights of my time working at Prime Trust are:

 Before I worked for Prime Trust, I worked as a software engineer for Re:amaze by GoDaddy.
 At Re:amaze by GoDaddy, I've: